rhomobile/rhomobile-docs/docs/en/edge/guide/local_database.md

 * [JavaScript 'Rhom' Guide](rhom_js)
 * [Ruby Rhom Guide](rhom_ruby)

-NOTE: While the earler Rhom and ORM APIs are supported in RMS 5.3, the ORM common API exposes more methods to JavaScript than the ORM API, and is therefore recommended for building new JavaScript apps.
+NOTE: The ORM common API exposes more methods to JavaScript than the ORM API, and is therefore recommended for building new JavaScript apps.
 Ruby developers can use Rhom or the ORM common API.

 ## What is ORM?
 In general computing, [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) refers to the object-relational mapping technique that permits records of a relational database to be stored and retrieved programatically as objects.
 For RhoMobile, the ORM API provides a powerful high-level interface to an on-device SQLite database that can work alone or with the [RhoConnectClient](../api/RhoConnectClient) to enable two-way synchronization between your application and a RhoConnect server.